 In addition, the fliers feature descriptions of the deceased, including demographics (estimated age, race, sex and stature), scars, marks, tattoos, and personal items found on or near the deceased individual.
 Other descriptors are estimated using pathologic, anthropologic and dental findings.
 Possible matches should not be eliminated based on strict comparison with the estimates and information provided.

-For information on possible matches on Missing Persons, contact the Institute at:
+For information on possible matches on Unidentified Persons, contact the Institute at:

 The National Institute of Justice's National Missing and Unidentified Persons System (NamUs)